Shamsullo/simple_cru_api/README.md

 ```bash
   docker-compose run api-service pytest -v
 ```

+**Authentication**
+The API is secured by API Key.
+The key should be pasted into the .env file.

 ***Link to test technical requirements***
  - https://drive.google.com/file/d/1aDQbMvxXyQTZwjPte4OC70HIqi5MR-tP/view  (Backend Engineer for GetGenAI - a venture-backed startup pioneering the